Jollywatt/typst-fletcher/docs/sections/1-intro.typ

 #raw(block: true, lang: "typ", "#import \"@preview/fletcher:" + VERSION + "\" as fletcher: diagram, node, edge")

-Diagrams are made from #[@node]s containing content and #[@edge]s which can be styled with arrow marks and which snap to nodes.
+Diagrams contain #[@node]s and #[@edge]s.
+Nodes contain content, and edges snap to nodes.
-Nodes and edges can be placed in a @diagram and arranged on a flexible coordinate grid, or placed directly into a CeTZ canvas and arranged with normal CeTZ coordinates.
+Nodes and edges can be placed in a @diagram and arranged on a flexible coordinate grid:

 #example(```typ
 #diagram({